rishavbharti/video-search/README.md

-Tried to recreate some components of YouTube using the YouTube API.
+Tried to recreate some components of YouTube.
 Link to the website https://rishavbharti.github.io/video-search/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).